girard-r/mazer/README.md

 ### Mazer ###

-Mazer is a program that allow you to generate mazes by using Aldous-Broder algorithm and the mersene twister algorithm for pseudorandom numbers.
+Mazer is a program that allow you to generate and solve mazes by using different algorithms The mersene twister algorithm is used for pseudorandom numbers.
+Any Maze can be save in a binary file or a svg file.

-A diagram of the classes is available in the data folder.
+A diagram (not updated since solve exists) of the classes is available in the data folder.

 ### How do I get set up? ###